vAMSYS-LTD/documentation/orwell/liveries and pireps/page.md

 * Can Review PIREPs & Claims {% align="right" %}
 {% /table %}

+PIREP Review section is a queue of PIREPs waiting for Staff review, based on triggered PIREP Auto-Reject rules.
+When you click on the PIREP Review menu option, it will automatically take you to the first PIREP in Queue, which needs review.

+### Actions

+Actions you can perform on the PIREP

+- **Accept PIREP**: Sets an Accepted status to the PIREP (Awarded points, awarded hours)
+- **Reject PIREP**: Sets a Rejected status to the PIREP (No points, awarded hours)
+- **Invalidate PIREP**: Sets an Invalidated status to the PIREP (No points, no hours)
+- **Set as Reply Needed**: Sets a Reply Needed state, meaning the Pilot has to react to the PIREP before being able to book or start logging any flight. **In that case, it is needed to leave a comment, so the Pilot knows what to reply to.**
+- **PIREP List for Pilot**: Shows a list of Pilot's PIREPs

+### Other sections
+- **Internal Pilot & PIREP Notes**: All internal Pilot and submitted PIREP Notes will be visible here.
+These notes are not visible to the Pilot.
+- **PIREP Comments**: All comments from the vAMSYS Robot and the Staff can be visible there.
+These comments are visible to the Pilot.
+- **PIREP Details**: All the details regarding the booked flight major logged data are visible here
+- **Flight Details**: All the logged flight details are visible here.
+All the times are Zulu (UTC) times
+- **PIREP AutoReject**: List of PIREP AutoReject rules which were triggered by the PIREP
+- **Points**: The awarded/deducted points from the Scoring groups
+- **Route**: Pilot route, which the pilot had filed during the booking, and a Company Route (if filed in the VDS), which is the route from the VDS.
+Calllsign, Flight Number, Cost Index, and Flight Level correlate to the values set in the VDS to the booked route
+- **Weather**: Logged METARs from the time of departure and arrival.
+- **Compare**: Statistics of average values for other PIREPs between relevant citypair.
+- **Data Log**: Log output from Pegasus

 ## PIREP List
 {% table %}
 * Where